-On this 5th Sunday of Easter, in a special way, the Church reminds us of who we are: “The chosen race and the royal priesthood, who would be and reign with Christ.
+On this 5th Sunday of Easter, the Church reminds us of whom we are: “The chosen race and the royal priesthood, who would be and reign with Christ.
 Today we have gathered to exercise our royal priesthood by offering a spiritual sacrifice as Christ did.

-In today’s first reading, the drama that unfolded led to the election of seven deacons in order to take care of the social needs of the believers.
+In today’s first reading, the drama that unfolded led to the election of seven deacons to take care of the social needs of the believers.
 We can learn the following lessons from this reading.
-First, we must not neglect or take the social or material needs of our communities for granted.
+First, we must not neglect or take our communities’ social or material needs for granted.
 If left unattended, they could undermine the work of God.

-Second, we must balance both our spiritual and material needs because both are important.
+Second, we must balance our spiritual and material needs because both are important.
 Third, we must not forget who we are or neglect our primary calling.
-The mundane should not distract us from our mission and vocation as Peter rightly noted: “It would not be right for us to neglect the word of God so as to give out food…we will hand over this duty and devote ourselves to prayer and to the service of the word of God.”
+Peter rightly noted that the mundane should not distract us from our mission and vocation: “It would not be right for us to neglect the word of God to give out food.
+We will hand over this duty and devote ourselves to prayer and the service of the word of God.”

-If we pay too much attention to material needs, the spiritual will certainly suffer.
+The spiritual will undoubtedly suffer if we pay too much attention to material needs.
 We cannot do everything by ourselves.
-We must let others to play their role by helping us.
+We must let others play their role by helping us.
 Finally, we must be wise and prayerful in selecting ministers for God’s mission.
-They must be “men of good reputation, filled with the Holy Spirit and with wisdom.”
+They must be “men of good reputation, filled with the Holy Spirit and wisdom.”

-In the second reading, Peter reminds us of who we truly are: “A chosen race, a royal priesthood, a consecrated nation, a people set apart to sing the praises if God…” Here, Peter highlights our participation in the priesthood of Christ through the “common or general priest priesthood.”
-This is certainly by virtue of our baptism (CCC1268).
+In the second reading, Peter reminds us of who we indeed are: “A chosen race, a royal priesthood, a consecrated nation, a people set apart to sing the praises of God.”
+Here, Peter highlights our participation in the priesthood of Christ through the “common or general priest priesthood.”
+This is undoubtedly by our baptism (CCC1268).
 Baptism configures us to become “priests.”

-In today’s gospel, Jesus assures us of a place in his kingdom: “Let not your hearts be troubled…there are many rooms in my father’s house…so that where I am you may be too.”
-This is a clear indication that by virtue of baptism we are truly children of God.
-This is why he considers us worthy of being where he is going to be.
+In today’s gospel, Jesus assures us of a place in his kingdom: “Let not your hearts be troubled.
+There are many rooms in my father’s house, so where I am, you may be too.”
+This indicates that by baptism, we are indeed children of God.
+This is why he considers us worthy of being where he will be.

-Unfortunately, many of us do not know who we are, or believe that there is a beautiful place being prepared for us by Christ.
-This is also the reason many of us cannot maximize our priestly and royal potentials.
-As priests and people of royal decent, we must assert ourselves positively.
+Unfortunately, many of us do not know who we are or believe there is a beautiful place prepared for us by Christ.
+This is also the reason many of us cannot maximize our priestly and royal potential.
+As priests and people of royal descent, we must assert ourselves positively.
 It takes faith to do this.